 If you feel discomfort, and that’s worrying...

-We do everything possible to make your dental exam comfortable, from bringing your anxiety level down with a soothing space and distracting Netflix shows, to numbing sensitive gums with a topical anesthetic, to using gentler, state-of-the-art tools (more below).
+We do everything possible to make your dental exam comfortable, from bringing your anxiety level down with a soothing space and distracting TV shows, to numbing sensitive gums with a topical anesthetic, to using gentler, state-of-the-art tools (more below).
 But there’s no way to 100% guarantee that you won’t feel a thing.

 One reason: over-brushing at home.
 “A lot of our patients have very healthy teeth,” says Dr. Schlenoff, “but may be very aggressive when brushing.”
 Overly-vigorous brushing at the gumline can lead to thinner gum tissue and “a tiny bit of gum recession.”
 This can leave some tooth exposed that’s not protected by enamel.
 And without that protective layer, your tooth will naturally be more sensitive during exams.